-Medicare Part B prescription drugs (continued) Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia 20% coinsurance for Medicare-covered Part B chemotherapy drugs.
-Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post- menopausal osteoporosis, and cannot self-administer the drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Some of the Part B Drugs that may be subject to step therapy, please consult with your physicians for Pre-authorization process.
+What you must pay when Services that are covered for you vou get these services Medicare Part B prescription drugs (continued) 20% coinsurance for Drugs that usually aren't self-administered by the patient and Medicare-covered are injected or infused while you are getting physician, Part B chemotherapy hospital outpatient, or ambulatory surgical center services drugs.
+Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan 20% coinsurance for Clotting factors you give yourself by injection if you have other Medicarehemophilia covered Part B. Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a Prior authorization. bone fracture that a doctor certifies was related to postincluding step therapy, menopausal osteoporosis, and cannot self-administer the maybe required. drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Some of the Part B Drugs that may be subject to step therapy, please consult with your physicians for Pre-authorization process.
 We also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
-What you pay for your Part D prescription drugs through our 20% coinsurance for other Medicare- covered Part B. Prior authorization, including step therapy, maybe required.